sf-wdi-22-23/modules-23/w02-working-with-objects/d2-dawn-OOP/readme.md

  var studentArray = data.students //students
  ```
 The `data.students` array is now accessible  by using `studentArray` instead.
 Declaring variables and defining them as portions of a larger object helps us create readable and followable code.

 *We can assume that an Object is a collection of properties (key & value pairs) that all have some sort of relationship and are connected logically to one another.*

 ###Quick Challenge
-- Make a copy of `data.js` and rename it to `enhancedData.js`
+- Copy the object above and save it to a javaScript file, `data.js`
 - Add some properties that logically fit into an object describing our class (address, floor number, and a list of instructors.
 - Try to access your new data properties from the console to make sure they work.

 If everything worked out, you should have a fully functioning data object, only now with even MORE properties with us to play with!

 ##Creating an object
-For relatively straightforward and small objects, it is perfectly fine to declare them as a variable and define them, as we did with `data.js` and `enhancedData.js`.
+For relatively straightforward and small objects, it is perfectly fine to declare them as a variable and define them, as we did with `data.js`.
 This is known as a *Literal* object definition.
 Here.
 I'll make you a flower using the *Literal* method:

 ```javascript